Modern Treasury and Paxos Make It Easier for Businesses to Move Money with Stablecoins.Learn more →

 1. Posted Balance

 The posted balance represents transactions that have fully settled.
-It is the most conservative and reliable measure of account value.
-In a wallet product, the posted balance is the basis for reconciliation, reporting, and compliance.
-It reflects the true, final state of funds.
+In a wallet product, the posted balance is the basis for reconciliation, the process of matching subledgers to the underlying bank.
+It reflects the final state of funds.

 Formula: Posted Balance = Σ(Posted Inflows) – Σ(Posted Outflows)